kamshory/OTP-Pi/README.md

 ![OTP-Pi Topology Scenario 1](https://raw.githubusercontent.com/kamshory/OTP-Pi/main/resource/www/lib.assets/images/topology-1.svg)

+Users can use a cheap domain and use the Dynamic Domain Name System for free.
+With the use of port forwarding on the router, OTP-Pi can be accessed from anywhere using a domain or subdomain.
+In this scenario, the user needs:

+1. OTP-Pi
+2. Fixed internet connection with public IP (static or dynamic)
+3. Router that can do port forwarding
+4. Domains whose name servers can be set
+5. Dynamic DNS service (free or paid)

 In this scenario, the application server can generate and validate the OTP sent for each transaction.
 OTP creation and validation requires the following parameters:

 **reference**